rhiot/gitbook/quickstarts/kura_camel_quickstart.md

 We presume that you have Eclipse Kura already installed on your target device.
 And that you know the IP address of that device.
-If you happen to deploy to a Raspbian-based device, and you would like to find the IP of that Raspberry Pi device connected to your local network, you can use the Rhiot device scanner, as demonstrated on the snippet below:
+If you happen to deploy to a Raspbian-based device, and you would like to find the IP of that Raspberry Pi device connected to your local network, you can use the [Rhiot device scanner](../tooling/cmd.md#devicescan), as demonstrated on the snippet below:

-    docker run --net=host -it rhiot/deploy-gateway scan
+    $ rhiot device-scan

 The command above will return an output similar to the one presented below: